ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ### Logging in

-Before publishing, registry server needs to authenticate the user to avoid abuse.
+Before publishing, the registry server needs to authenticate the user to avoid abuse.
 To login,

 ```bash
 ligo login